Create a Website Account - Manage notification subscriptions, save form progress and more.

 Learn about different eras in Itasca history at the Itasca Depot Museum, one of the last intact original train depots on what was the Chicago and Milwaukee Railroad District Line.
 The Depot Museum is located beside the Itasca Community Library at the intersection of Irving Park Road and Catalpa.
 Exhibits display historical artifacts and photos that allow visitors to go back in time and see what life was like in the days of Itasca founder Dr. Elijah Smith, as well as view pictorial Itasca history.

-Each year, the Historic Commission distributes activity books featuring information and illustrations of Itasca's historic homes and buildings for Itasca School District 10 students.
+The Historic Commission distributes activity books featuring information and illustrations of Itasca's historic homes and buildings for Itasca School District 10 students.
 The books offer fun historic facts about recognizable historic structures in the village.

 For activities geared toward sixth grade students there is Blast to the Past (PDF).